imxtx/awesome-controllable-speech-synthesis/README.md

 # Awesome Controllable Speech Synthesis

 This is an evolving repo for the survey: [Towards Controllable Speech Synthesis in the Era of Large Language Models: A Survey](https://arxiv.org/abs/2412.06602).

+## Abstract

+Text-to-speech (TTS) has advanced from generating natural-sounding speech to enabling fine-grained control over attributes like emotion, timbre, and style.
+Driven by rising industrial demand and breakthroughs in deep learning, e.g., diffusion and large language models (LLMs), controllable TTS has become a rapidly growing research area.
+This survey provides the first comprehensive review of controllable TTS methods, from traditional control techniques to emerging approaches using natural language prompts.
+We categorize model architectures, control strategies, and feature representations, while also summarizing challenges, datasets, and evaluations in controllable TTS.
+This survey aims to guide researchers and practitioners by offering a clear taxonomy and highlighting future directions in this fast-evolving field.

 If you find our survey useful for your research, please consider 📚citing📚 the following paper:

 ```latex
 @article{xie2024towards,